 After screening, approval, and blood testing, the donated milk is heat-treated using the Holder pasteurization method.

 If you’re interested in donating human milk, but your child is not a CHOP patient, please check the HMBANA website for contact information.
 Many HMBANA milk banks can facilitate a donation from afar.

-If you’re a mother of a CHOP patient and interested in becoming a milk donor or have questions about the CHOP Mothers’ Milk Bank, email us at CHOPMMB@email.chop.edu.
+If you’re a family of a CHOP patient and interested in becoming a milk donor or have questions about the CHOP Mothers’ Milk Bank, call us at 267-425-1662 or email us.